JAlbertCode/prompt-marketplace/README.md

 ## Latest Updates

 ### Flow Execution UI Improvements
+- Input fields are now organized by prompt/step for clarity
 - Added prompt step preview on the flow execution page
 - Each step now shows which specific prompt is being used
 - Fixed card text truncation with line clamping